microsoft/ignite-learning-paths-training/apps/apps50/README.md

 ## Deployment

+Please be aware that a special environment is required in order to successfully replicate the demos.
+The deployment of this environment can take upwards of an hour on the first time through.
+Keep this in mind as we want to ensure that you have adequate time before your presentation to familiarize with this process.

-Along the way, you will be asked to store a number of variables to make it easier to follow along with the demo scripts.
-Before starting out, create a text file named variables.txt and pre-fill it with the following:
+To begin, create a text file on your machine named "variables.txt" and pre-fill it with the following:

 ```
 AKS_BACKEND_ENDPOINT=